 Prior to performing any home performance and diagnostic testing we visually examine the condition of the equipment.
-This inspection includes: condition of electrical, mechanical & fuel connections, maintenance status, filter condition, blower fan – if accessible, condensation drainage, duct connections, and duct configuration with respect to equipment size.
+This inspection includes the condition of electrical, mechanical & fuel connections, maintenance status, filter condition, blower fan – if accessible, condensation drainage, duct connections, and duct configuration with respect to equipment size.
 Data taken from the serial # plates are included in the report.
 This provides us with vital information to determine the maintenance needs, system deficiencies, equipment capability, efficiency upgrade recommendations, and age of the equipment.

 This test measures the ability of your exhaust fan to remove the air from your home.
 There are extremely quiet and efficient fans on the market today that can be changed with your old, loud. and energy draining fans.
-The duct length will be examined to determine if there are moisture issues being cause by too long of an exhaust run.
+The duct length will be examined to determine if there are moisture issues being caused by too long of an exhaust run.

 After completing our thorough audit and home performance tests, we’ll analyze the results to diagnose what issues exist and how to best correct them.
 You’ll receive a copy of the results in a clear, easy-to-understand report.
 You will also have a draft of your Home Energy Modeling System (HERS) score from the energy modeling software.
 A member of our team will review the findings with you and provide all the information you need to make informed decisions on our suggested “treatment plan”.
 You’ll understand the nature of the issues, as well as the corrective options.
 The HERS report lists the suggested retrofits and what the savings will be so you can determine what option is most financially beneficial to you.

-As a Home Performance contractor we can install all of the suggested retrofits.
+As a Home Performance contractor, we can install all of the suggested retrofits.
 We follow a strict set of procedures to make sure the measures are installed correctly based on performance standards.
 Upon completion of the retrofitting work, we perform the diagnostic tests again and compare them to our test-in results so we can document the improvements we have made.

 Please see the services and retrofits section for examples of some of the work that we do.